Frequently Asked Questions About Lab and The Class

 Questions about InterChemNet (ICN):

-I am not able to download a procedure that I need for lab.
+I am not able to download a procedure or submit a lab report.
 How can I fix this?

 I’m having trouble viewing the film clips.
 What should I do?